kevinliu-bmb/MMTPy/README.md

 <!-- A NOTE REGARDING MODEL COMPARTMENTS AND REACTIONS -->
 ## A Note Regarding Model Compartments and Reaction Types

 ***The following information is based on inferred definitions from [Microbiome Modeling Toolbox](https://opencobra.github.io/cobratoolbox/latest/modules/analysis/multiSpecies/microbiomeModelingToolbox/index.html) and may not represent the original author's definitions.
-Moreover, these definitions are unlikely to be generalizable to alternative tools.***
+Furthermore, these definitions are unlikely to be generalizable to alternative tools.
+Nonetheless, we provide the following details if one were to apply MMTpy functions to models constructed using other tools.***

 ### Types of Compartments